eniac/mu2sls/ARTIFACT_README.md

 # ERROR:root:sync_invoke 147
 ```

-The `ERROR`s in the end are just logs that show the time it took to execute the requests.
-This output shows that the test works
+The `ERROR`s in the end are just logs that show the time it took to execute the requests, so they might be slightly different.
+This output shows that the test works.

 ## Evaluation Instructions